 The curriculum also includes extensive instruction and experience in research design and the scientific method; in addition to the required Research Methods course, all students are required to take two Research Applications and Theoretical Systems courses (RATS).
 These courses will follow specific prerequisite content courses and give students an opportunity to evaluate the empirical and theoretical literature in an area and design and implement an original research project.
-Students considering graduate study in psychology are strongly encouraged to do further collaborative or independent research activities of students, the psychology department has well-equipped, modern laboratories.
+Students considering graduate study in psychology are strongly encouraged to do further collaborative or independent research under faculty supervision.
+To support the research activities of students, the psychology department has well-equipped, modern laboratories.